madmaw/LD4825/README.md

 Liar's Lair
 ======

 A (untested) card game for between 3 and 8 players.
+Liar's Lair is a game of deceit, misdirection, theft, accusation, and trickery.

-It's designed to be played with a computer "referee", however there is no reason that a human (or, with some minor rule changes, the players themselves) couldn't perform that role
+It's designed to be played with a computer "referee", however there is no reason that a human (or, with some minor rule changes, the players themselves) couldn't perform that role.

+## Setting Up

 There are two decks of cards, each card from one deck has an equivalent card in the other deck that has a conflicting piece of information.
 For example one deck might have a card that states "Goats are renown for their love of prunes" while the other would have "Goats hate prunes", these two cards are referred to as a "card-pair".
 The information on the cards is intentionally bizarre so that it may not be casually independenctly verified (although goats probably do love prunes).
 Between games card-pairs may also be swapped between decks, provided they both never appear in the same deck.